 Venue: Thang Tam Temple – 77 Hoang Hoa Tham Street, Thang Tam Ward, Vung Tau City

-This is a ritual festival to ask for God's blessing at the end and the beginning of a fishing season.
+This ritual festival asks for God’s blessing at the end and the beginning of a fishing season.
 There are complicated rituals such as giving offerings to the god, thurification, kneeling to pray, and playing traditional musical instruments.
-The participants should also be aware of many rules/taboos and avoid joining the offering ritual if you are in a mourning period.
+The participants should also be aware of many rules/taboos and avoid joining the offering ritual if they are in a mourning period.
 Besides the rituals, they also perform traditional arts such as the dragon dance (“mua lan”) and Vietnamese traditional theater (“hat boi”) at the festival.

 Nghinh Ong Festival